 At the end of this process, the entire skeletonized movement chassis is plated with rose gold and then polished to match the case and bracelet.

-Caliber 240 SQU beats at 3Hz, measures 27.5 mm x 2.53 mm, has 159 components, 27 jewels, and 48-hour power reserve.
-Water-resistance is 30 meters.
+Caliber 240 SQU beats at 3Hz, measures 27.5 mm x 2.53 mm, has 159 components, 27 jewels, and a 48-hour power reserve.
+Water resistance is 30 meters.
 With a tolerance of -3 to +2 seconds per day, the rate accuracy complies with the Patek Philippe Seal standards, thanks in part to the Spiromax® balance spring made of high-tech Silinvar®.